johndgiese/dotvim/README.md

 	ln -s ~/.vim/vimrc ~/.vimrc

 ### 3. Run BundleInstall
-You should already have vundle installed, go into vim and type:
+Open vim and execute:

     :BundleInstall

-If you setup Vundle correctly, this will now download all the plugins!
+This should now download all the plugins!

 ### Optional

 Ctags is a program that parses your code and generates links between files.
 Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
-You can remove the plugins, but I reccomend trying to install ctags.
+You can comment out the plugins in the vimrc file, but I reccomend trying to install ctags.
 It is super useful.
 You can read about it [here](http://ctags.sourceforge.net/)

     sudo get-apt install ctags